Is there a difference between Visitation and Parenting Time in California?

 The change from “visitation” to “parenting time” was made to better represent the nature of the time parents are spending with their children, however, form a standpoint of the law and legal definitions, “visitation” and “parenting time” represent the same thing: the time the noncustodial parent spends with their children.
 While the new phrase is recommended and has been around for a number of years already, the term “visitation” has not been completely abandoned.
 On the California Court’s website, the term Parenting Time is the primary phrase that is used, but “visitation” is still there in parentheses to avoid confusion for the people who, up until now, didn’t realize the old phrase has fallen out of favor.

 If you have any questions related to legal or physical custody or parenting time, call TDC Family Law at 408-267-8484.
-Tracy Duell-Cazes is a Certified Family Law Specialist with over 30 years of California Family Law experience.
+Tracy Duell-Cazes is a Certified Family Law Attorney with over 30 years of California Family Law experience.

 Address